brad-seeley/brad-seeley.github.io/_site/index.md

 [<img src="./imgs/medium/self-pic.jpeg" height="400">](./imgs/full/self-pic.jpeg)

-**A brief blurb on Brad**
+<h4 id="blurb">A brief blurb on Brad</h4>
 - From Brisbane, Australia; living in the United Kingdom
 - Bachelor's (Honours) degree in Mechanical & Software Engineering
+- Currently working as a TA, enjoying the fun (and challenges) of connecting with young students
 - Hobbies include working on cars (conventional and solar), or any other things that move
 - Five years experience in TeamArrow, competing in the World Solar Challenge
-- Professional experience in consulting, mining, aviation - working as an analyst, maintenance and software engineer
+- Professional experience in consulting, mining, aviation - working as an analyst, and maintenance/software engineer

-### Get in touch
+<h4 id="contact">Get in touch</h4>
 Reach out on my **[LinkedIn profile](https://www.linkedin.com/in/brad-seeley/)** <br>
 Or **[send me an email](mailto:contact@brad-seeley.com)** - contact@brad-seeley.com<br>

-### Read more about:
+<h3 id="read-more">Read more about: </h3>

 |[<img src="./imgs/thumbnails/self-thumbnail.jpeg" width="200"/>][about-me]|[About me][about-me]|
 |:----:|:----|